Saidou25/fast-react-pizza/README.md

 ## Contributing

-A great thank you to Jonas Schmedtmann for his guidance.
+A great thank you to Jonas Schmedtmann.

 ## Questions